Hakuverse/BRG30-ISEA-Labs/README.md

 Now I will copy the file to apache web directory and verify if the file is in the Web Root.
 <img width="1434" height="1018" alt="image" src="https://github.com/user-attachments/assets/5a41116d-2083-4070-a8d9-d67fd2d6ff46" />

-Now i will test the PDF accessibility by going to the browser and type in the pdf name after my ip address.
+Now I will test the PDF accessibility by going to the browser and type in the pdf name after my ip address.
 <img width="1434" height="1018" alt="image" src="https://github.com/user-attachments/assets/51c2b442-7da0-4b13-8706-f0a6cfa1a463" />

 I will add a hyperlink to the PDF in the HTML page now by editing in the index.html.